orlagh-sweeney/f1-quiz/README.md

 - When they user clicks submit the answer will be assessed and either the Score or Time Penalty will be incremented.
 - If the wrong answer was submitted 10 seconds will be automatically added onto the Lap Time.
 - When the user clicks next the next question will be loaded.
 - This section contain a quit button if the user wants to end the game.
-This button will bring the user back to the start of the website.
+This button will bring the user back to the start of the website.<br>
+<image src="assets/readme-files/f1quiz-quiz.png" width="700px"></image>

 ### Results Area
 - This area contains the final result of the quiz.
 - It displays Score, Time Penalties and Laptime.
 - This section also invites the user the play again and has buttons to select which quiz.
-- This section contain a quit button which brings the user back to the start of the website.
+- This section contain a quit button which brings the user back to the start of the website.<br>
+<image src="assets/readme-files/f1quiz-results.png" width="700px"></image>

 ### Future Features
 - A future feature includes a leaderboard section where the user can save their score and compare to other players.